w3c/wai-quick-start/source/developing.html.erb.md

 {:.attach_permalink}
 ## Ensure that all interactive elements are keyboard accessible

-Think about keyboard access when developing new interactive elements, such as menus, collapsable accordions, or media players.
-Use `tabindex='0'` to include an element that does not normally receive focus, such as `<div>` or `<span>` in the navigation order.
+Think about keyboard access when developing new interactive elements, such as menus, mouseover information, collapsable accordions, or media players.
+Use `tabindex='0'` add an element that does not normally receive focus, such as `<div>` or `<span>`, into the navigation order.

 {::nomarkdown}
 <%= example %>